LogtalkDotOrg/logtalk3/manuals/sources/userman/errors.rst

 --------------

 Support for representing and handling *expected terms* is provided by the :doc:`../libraries/expecteds` library.
-Expected terms allows defering errors to later stages of an application in alternative to raising an exception as soon as an error is detected.
+Expected terms allows deferring errors to later stages of an application in alternative to raising an exception as soon as an error is detected.